Skip to main content

 Hepatitis C Virus (HCV)

-Hepatitis C is a serious infection of the liver caused by the hepatitis C virus, a bloodborne pathogen.
-For some people, hepatitis C is a short-term illness, but for more than 50% of those who become infected, it becomes a long-term, chronic infection that can result in serious, even life-threatening health problems such as cirrhosis and liver cancer.
+HCV is a serious infection of the liver caused by the bloodborne hepatitis C virus.
+For some people, hepatitis C is a short-term illness, but for more than 50% of those who become infected, it becomes a long-term, chronic infection that can result in serious, even life-threatening, health problems such as cirrhosis and liver cancer.
+Approximately 5%–25% of people with chronic hepatitis C develop cirrhosis over 10 to 20 years.
 People with chronic hepatitis C may have no symptoms, but when symptoms do appear, they are often a sign of advanced liver disease.
+People with hepatitis C and cirrhosis have a 1%–4% annual risk for hepatocellular carcinoma.

-Because the hepatitis C virus has multiple genotypes and subtypes and mutates rapidly, there is no vaccine (CDC, 2020c).
+Because the hepatitis C virus has multiple genotypes and subtypes and mutates rapidly, there is no vaccine (CDC, 2023a; Spach, 2021).

 TRANSMISSION